ChrisThor/Gate-To-Gods/README.md

 ### Getting started

 To start the game, Python 3 needs to be installed.
+Additionally, a console that support ANSI escape codes like [Aniscon](https://github.com/adoxa/ansicon) is recommended.
 Select the file "main.py" and start it with a parameter, which is the map that will first be opened by the game.

 Additionally, it is possible to use additional parameters.
 Gate To Gods uses a Random Number Generator (RNG) that uses a seed.
 If you add `-seed` or `-s` behind the map, you can set the seed the RNG will use.